teal-finance/transparence/README.md

 # transparence
+*Transparence, French word for transparency.*

-tools to improve transparency in cryptocurrencies
+This is a collection of tools, build during the [ETHOnline Hackathon](https://ethonline.org/) to improve transparency in cryptocurrencies.